gauthamchettiar/gauthamchettiar.github.io/_posts/2021-02-21-P001-python-opp-nth-digit-of-integer.md

 ```
 Also, these type of solutions are the most boring and requires you to have a really good mathematical fundamentals!

 That actually concludes this problem, but we still have issues in all our solutions.
-We never thought about error handlings...
+There are some input cases where our solution might break...

-## Error Handling
+## Extra : Error Handling

 <p style='margin-bottom:5px;'>Now,</p>
 1. What if `n` provided is greater than our integer's digit size?